mrx7014/SSH-KaliLinux/README.md

 - ios

-You can use Termuis app to connect to server and use vnc viewer too connect to gui `Both are available on the App store`
+You can use *ISH (like termux)* to connect to server and use vnc viewer too connect to gui <b>Both are available on the App store</b>

-And you don't need to install any packages,just connect to server from termius app with this command `ssh root@8lgm.segfault.net`.
+You don't need to install any packages,just connect to server from  ISH App with this command `ssh root@8lgm.segfault.net`.

-Download Termius from <a href="https://apps.apple.com/us/app/termius-terminal-ssh-client/id549039908">Here</a>
+Download ISH From <a href="https://apps.apple.com/us/app/ish-shell/id1436902243">Here</a>

 Download VNC Viewer from <a href="https://apps.apple.com/us/app/vnc-viewer-remote-desktop/id352019548">Here</a>